How to Track Amazon Affiliate Links with Unique Tracking IDs

-In this post, you will learn how to use Amazon's Tracking ID feature to get more granular insights on which posts on your blog are earning money, which products are selling best, and how to use that data to run experiments and optimize your affiliate blog posts.
+You'll see how it can help you get more granular insights on which posts on your website are earning money, which products are selling best, and how to use that data to run experiments and optimize your affiliate blog posts.

-How Amazon's default reports work
+How Amazon Associates's default reports work

 By default, there are a couple of different kinds of reports Amazon Associates Central gives you in Amazon's combined reporting dashboard:

 - Ordered items (clicks, items ordered through links, and ordered revenue)

 - Earnings (clicks, item count, revenue, bonuses, your commission)

 - Link Type performance (in case you're using the Product Advertising API or Native ads)

 You can group this information by date or Tracking ID (which is what we're here to talk about!).